Public App

 (channelusername:QanonWorld) AND (message:election)

 The Timeline tool is like Google Trends for the fringe internet, showing the frequency that a term is used over time on a given platform.
-It's very helpful at spotting emergent trends and analyzing historic peaks in activity.
+It's helpful in spotting emergent trends and analyzing historic peaks in activity.

-To use the Timeline tool, first enter a search term.
-Then, select the period of time you want to search over and select the platform(s) you would like to view.
+To use the Timeline tool, enter a search term.
+Then, select a period of time and select the platform(s) you would like to view.
 Click See Timeline Results for a graph that will show the frequency of the search term in posts from our dataset over the selected time period.

 At the bottom of the left-hand menu you can choose the interval between plotted points in the line graph.
 You can download a CSV of the results by scrolling to the table view of raw data or download a PNG of the graph by clicking the button on the bottom-right of the graphic (see image below).